Genivia/ugrep/README.md

            qb=    TUI regex braces.

     FORMAT
-           Option --format=FORMAT specifies an output format for file matches.
+           Option --format=FORMAT specifies an output format for matches.
+Option --replace=FORMAT only replaces the matching patterns.
 Fields may be used in FORMAT, which expand into the following values:

            %[TEXT]F
                   if option -H is used: TEXT, the file pathname and separator.